 The Drew Iceberg, Glacier, and Snow boots for women have a great deal of protection built-in to the stylish boot.
 They are waterproof and have a strong moisture-wicking component, with firm heel counters to keep your foot in place, and they are slip-resistant for your convenience.

-- Multiple removable footbeds that address added and double depth needs
+- Multiple removable footbeds that address added and double depth needs.

-- A leather upper that is waterproof
+- A leather upper that is waterproof.

-- Heel cushion built-in
+- Heel cushion built-in.

-- Steel shank
+- Steel shank.

-- The outsole is a non-marking rubber compound and slip-resistant
+- The outsole is a non-marking rubber compound and slip-resistant.

-- Can be accommodated to prescribed orthotics
+- Can be accommodated to prescribed orthotics.

 You can choose from the Kool, Kalm, or Krista selections for dressy outings and receive the same protection as the Iceberg, Glacier, or Snow winter wear.

 For hiking and winter activities, the Anodyne 55 is the one for you ladies.
-For people with diabetes, hammertoes, plantar fasciitis, or neuropathy, this is the only boot for work, walks, or activities.
+However, for people with diabetes, hammertoes, plantar fasciitis, or neuropathy, this is the only boot for work, walks, or activities.
 The 55 model boots come in two colors.
 The dress model, Anodyne 91, comes in black and grey.
 The footwear has many benefits like a soft, supple outer shell, moisture-wicking interior, antimicrobial lining, wide with a protective box, a removable depth insert, comfortable insoles, and slip-resistant.

 Anodyne winter footwear for men comes in many different selections for the active and not so active man.
 The Anodyne trail boot, the 56, comes in two colours and has a Velcro wrap to keep the boot snug to your foot.
 Like its cousin, the Anodyne 90 comes in two colours that are zip up and laces and to keep our feet stable in this stunning selection for winter wear.